wenbc21/DenseReproject/README.md

-# Dense PointCloud from Colmap to get BEV Map for GaussianCity
+# Dense PointCloud from Colmap to get BEV Map

 ### How to use
 Remember to edit the DRIVE and sequence configs in all files!